-A landlord has the right to apply to the Tribunal for its Consent to the operation of a Notice to Quit under Section 26(1) of the Agricultural Holdings Act 1986, as follows:
+A landlord has the right to apply to the Tribunal for its Consent to the operation of a Notice to Quit under Section 26 (1) of the Agricultural Holdings Act 1986, as follows:

-- (a) A landlord wanting to obtain vacant possession of a holding may serve a Notice to Quit on the Tenant. - (b) Under Section 26(1), the tenant can then serve a counter-notice on the landlord no later than 1 month from the service of the Notice to Quit. - (c) The Notice to Quit can then only have effect if the landlord applies to the Tribunal within a certain timescale, and the Tribunal consents to its operation.
+- (a) A landlord wanting to obtain vacant possession of a holding may serve a Notice to Quit on the Tenant. - (b) Under Section 26(1), the tenant can then serve a counter-notice on the landlord no later than one month from the serving of the Notice to Quit. - (c) The Notice to Quit can then only have effect if the landlord applies to the Tribunal, and the Tribunal consents to its operation.